maiyajanay/village-simulator-project/README.md

 # Village-Simulator-Project

-This is a project I worked on with my classmates to create an interactive village game.
+This is a project I built during my coding bootcamp to create an interactive village game.
 It's a strategy game where players manage resources and build improvements to grow their village.
 The goal is to efficiently allocate resources, upgrade buildings, and expand the village while maintaining a balance between resource production and consumption.

 ### Quick Note on This Repo